A BRIEF HISTORY OF OUR ISLANDS

 Hidden Cove Estates and The Preserve at Don Pedro were platted in the 90’s.
 By 1992, the original wooden bridges on Don Pedro needed replacing, and the Anne Merry Bridge and the Michael Kosinsky Bridge were re-built.
 Both bridges have been rebuilt again since.

 It is interesting to note that New Pass Haven on Thornton Key was the earliest subdivision on our Islands, platted in 1922.
 The next subdivision to be developed on Thornton Key, Hel-Lew-Ah Isles, was not platted until 50 years later.
 Despite being the first "discovered", Thornton Key is still the least built out relative to the volume of lots.
-In 2004, the Bocilla Islands Conservation Foundation, Inc. was established and soon afterward 30 lots in New Pass Haven were deeded over to the County for preservation.
+In 2004, 30 lots in New Pass Haven were deeded over to the County for preservation.

 P.I.E. remained central to Island life through the years of change.
 Recognizing that not all future members would be owners in the P.I.E. development, membership was expanded to include all of the Island subdivisions.
-The Association was re-organized to promote cooperation among lot owners and property owners on Knight Island, Don Pedro Island, Palm Island and Thornton Key.
+The Association was re-organized to promote cooperation among property owners on Knight Island, Don Pedro Island, Palm Island and Thornton Key.
 Its goals were to offer a representative voice in civic and community affairs and to provide for the mutual welfare and improvement of all of the islands.
-P.I.E. remained a voluntary homeowners’ association, and by 2005 had nearly 200 members.
+P.I.E. remains a voluntary homeowners’ association, and now averages 240 members annually.

 “Today our island is primarily a single family, residential, waterfront community for a limited few.
 There are no crowds or traffic; we have no zoning for high rises or commercialism.
 Golf carts and bicycles are the mode of transportation.
 Swimming, fishing, boating, and beach walking are the agenda for each day.
 We are afforded a quality of life rare in today’s world.” **

-And it’s still true to this very day, Anne.
-Thank you.
+And it’s still true to this very day.

-**written by Island neighbor Anne Merry, from a 1995 P.I.E. newsletter.
-Reprinted with permission from the author.
+**written by our Island neighbor, the late Anne Merry.
+Reproduced from a 1995 P.I.E. newsletter.

 “We are the Islanders.
 We recognize, appreciate and fully understand that we own, live on and are guardians of a system of bridgeless barrier islands that are one of the last bastions of “Pure Florida” – with a pristine environment and idyllic lifestyle.
 As the islands develop and our population increases we run the risk of destroying many of these characteristics that we all believe are important.
 As stewards of the Island, we are committed to rising to this challenge by finding ways to accommodate island growth without forfeiting the very things that make the bridgeless barrier islands our rare and exceptional home.”